DominicSimpson/wordletest/README.md

 ## The Code

-I set up the lettersquares and a keyboard in the HTML (the keyboard doesn't use QWERTY, as it is hardly necessary).
+I set up the lettersquares and keyboard in the HTML (I could've used the QWERTY system, as the *NYT* version does, but settled on an alphabetic keyboard).
+Each keyboard letter is stored in the same variable, keys, first of all.
+An iteration through the

 ---